Yuxuan-Zhang-Dexter/Yuxuan-Zhang-Dexter.github.io/_posts/2023-11-18-notes_plan.md

   - Debug code by code.

 - **Experiment with New Checkpoints**:
   - Test with the new 10000 checkpoint.
+Check tensorboard to visualize how the loss gradient descent.

 ## 2. Blog on Deployment of LLM Alpha Opt175B in Docker